comal21/Batch39-CKAD/Lab 5 : ConfigMap & Secrets.md

 ```
 Enter the pod and check if the variable has been passed correctly or not
 ```
-kubectl exec -it web-pod -- sh
+kubectl exec -it web-pod3 -- sh
 ```
 ```
 env | grep token